 Depending on your case and production agreements with the opposing side, you may need to produce either entire email threads or inclusives only.
 Have this conversation during your meet and confer discussions to ensure the requirements are clear, but fear not: either option is possible, so you can accommodate the unique needs of each case.
 Producing entire threads is a similar workflow to producing with document families.
 As with any production, ensure you run a conflict check for privilege against all potentially outgoing documents.

 5. Threading opposing counsel’s production is a time saver, too.

 Although the Bates numbers stamped on the documents provided in opposing counsel’s production could normally lead to incorrect results with false inclusives, you can use regular expressions (via repeated content filters) in your analytics index to strip out those number patterns from the text of the produced documents.
 From there, you’ll see cleaner thread identification and groupings—and take advantage of the same time and cost savings you saw in your initial review—when you’re reviewing the other side’s produced documents to build your case.

 What’s your greatest success story with email threading?
-Let us know in the comments, and hear how Troutman Sanders saved their clients $233,000 in review costs simply by using email threading on their data set.
+Hear how Troutman Sanders saved their clients $233,000 in review costs simply by using email threading on their data set.